 Rose Pencil Drawings

 Roses are more complex than most flowers but still, that's no excuse for not trying to draw one!
-We'll have a go at sketching black white rose drawings and give ourselves a thrill when we see the results.
+Just make an attempt to copy/sketch an easy black and white rose drawing - you'll probably see results you never even thought possible.

 Rose Outline

-Always do the details last - after you are satisfied with a good outline.
+Always add effects and detail last - after you are satisfied with a good outline.

 About The Rose

-Roses are among the most popular of all flowers.
-They are a symbol of fragrance and beauty.
+Roses are among the most popular of all flowers and they are a symbol of fragrance and beauty.

 Rose Drawing